RedHatInsights/ros-backend/.github/pull_request_template.md

 ## PR Title :boom:

-Please title this PR with a summary of the change, preferably with the JIRA card number.
+Please title this PR with a summary of the change, along with the JIRA card number.

-Suggested format: __RHIROS-XXX | Title__
+Suggested formats:

+1. Fixes/Refs #RHIROS-XXX - Title
+2. RHIROS-XXX Title

 Feel free to remove this section from PR description once done.